 What is the real value of Compassionate Leadership?
 Compassion in the workplace can help shift cultures and have a direct impact on business performance.

 Malcolm Gladwell coined the term “social contagion,” a concept that demonstrates how negative or positive traits can spread quickly in organizations.
-The good news is, small habit-building practices can create large positive shifts in culture and they can catch on quickly.
+The good news is, small habit-building practices can create large positive shifts in culture that catch on quickly.
 The bad news is that leaders who aren't showing genuine compassion or empathy are impacting employee engagement, employee morale, and even the mental health of your team.

 Benefits of compassion in the workplace

 Do you remember the last time someone made your day by opening a door for you or bringing you a coffee?
 When a colleague noticed you were stressed and asked how they could help?
 What about a time someone at work asked how you were doing and then really listened to your response?

 Bring to mind for a moment when you have extended kindness to another person at work and recall how good that made you feel.

 Compassionate leadership is when someone truly cares about the welfare of others.
 It's inspiring to feel connected, to build meaningful relationships and trust team members.
 Compassion is more than just a character trait, it’s a mindset and it can be fostered in the workplace.

 Top reasons why leading with compassion creates workplaces people love:

 Compassion allows a leader to acknowledge the reality of what is happening in terms of workplace stress so they can address the real needs of the team and organization.
 Checking in and realizing how people are feeling and what their real workload is means leaders can support their teams in ways that prevent burnout.